-While it can be worrisome when your child starts to walk abnormally, there are some interventions you can seek to encourage normal walking.
+Crouch gait refers to an abnormal walking pattern commonly observed in individuals with cerebral palsy.
+While it can be worrisome when your child starts to walk irregularly, there are some interventions you can seek to encourage more typical walking patterns.

-Crouch gait is an abnormal walking pattern that is common in children with spastic cerebral palsy.
+Crouch gait is an abnormal walking pattern that is characterized by:

-- the backward bending of the ankles (ankle dorsiflexion)
+- the upward bending of the ankles (ankle dorsiflexion)